 Herodotos presents his material as though it derives from both interviews of Egyptian priests at various locales and from Herodotos’ own eye-witness observation (autopsy), though the presence of clear misinformation suggests we should not be expecting accurate descriptions.
 Instead, we once again gain direct insights into how a Greek might perceive and interpret another people for his own purposes, in this case a people considered to be among the oldest if not the oldest “barbarians.”
 Particularly interesting is Herodotos’ tendency to compare the customs of Egyptians with those of other ethnic groups.

 While Herodotos tends to emphasize the importance and influence of Egyptian customs, particularly with respect to the gods, and argues that some Greek gods or customs derive from Egyptians (alongside Pelasgians as another very old people), this does not mean that Herodotos was necessarily a “barbarian-lover,” as Plutarch angrily called him many centuries later (Moralia 857a).
-It is true, though, that Herodotos dispels Greek stories about Egyptians engaging in human sacrifice (a la king Bousiris).
+It is true, though, that Herodotos dispels Greek stories about Egyptians engaging in human sacrifice, a la king Bousiris or Busiris (on which go to this link [coming soon]).
 Alongside Herodotos’ admiration for the long heritage of Egyptian culture, there are still also signs of ambivalence towards these (e.g. 2.35-36) and, even more so, other “barbarian” peoples.

 Book 1 (on Persian campaigns in the east)